Battle of Berlin: South

 The successes of the 1st Ukrainian Front during the first nine days of the battle meant that by 25 April, they were occupying large swathes of the area south and south-west of Berlin.
 Their spearheads had met elements of the 1st Belorussian Front west of Berlin, completing the investment of the city.
-Meanwhile, the 58th Guards Rifle Division of the 5th Guards Army in 1st Ukrainian Front made contact with the 69th Infantry Division (United States) of the United States First Army near Torgau, on the Elbe River.
+Meanwhile, the 58th Guards Rifle Division of the 5th Guards Army in 1st Ukrainian Front made contact with the 69th Infantry Division of the United States First Army near Torgau, on the Elbe River.
 These manoeuvres had broken the German forces south of Berlin into three parts.
-The German IX Army was surrounded in the Halbe pocket.
-Wenck's XII Army, obeying Hitler's command of 22 April, was attempting to force its way into Berlin from the south-west but met stiff resistance from 1st Ukrainian Front around Potsdam.
+The German 9th Army was surrounded in the Halbe pocket.
+Wenck's 12th Army, obeying Hitler's command of 22 April, was attempting to force its way into Berlin from the south-west but met stiff resistance from 1st Ukrainian Front around Potsdam.
 Schörner's Army Group Centre was forced to withdraw from the Battle of Berlin, along its lines of communications towards Czechoslovakia.

-Between 24 April and 1 May, the IX Army fought a desperate action to break out of the pocket in an attempt to link up with the XII Army.
-Hitler assumed that after a successful breakout from the pocket, the IX Army could combine forces with the XII Army and would be able to relieve Berlin.
-There is no evidence to suggest that Generals Heinrici, Busse, or Wenck thought that this was even remotely strategically feasible, but Hitler's agreement to allow the IX Army to break through Soviet lines allowed many German soldiers to escape to the west and surrender to the United States Army.
+Between 24 April and 1 May, the 9th Army fought a desperate action to break out of the pocket in an attempt to link up with the 12th Army.
+Hitler assumed that after a successful breakout from the pocket, the 9th Army could combine forces with the 12th Army and would be able to relieve Berlin.
+There is no evidence to suggest that Generals Heinrici, Busse, or Wenck thought that this was even remotely strategically feasible, but Hitler's agreement to allow the 9th Army to break through Soviet lines allowed many German soldiers to escape to the west and surrender to the United States Army.